ccbogel/QualCoder/src/qualcoder/ai_prompts/_agent.md

 - Snippets of empirical data are characterized by document id, start character position, and length for exact anchoring.
 Search hits and document excerpts may additionally include `line_start` and `line_end`, which match QualCoder's displayed line numbers.
 - If the user refers to a document passage by visible line numbers, you can read a document by using `line_start` and `line_end`.
 - If you need more context around a snippet, you can also retrieve a larger document section by using `start` and `length` accordingly.
+- When working with interview data, distinguish clearly between interviewer and respondent contributions, and base your analysis primarily on what the respondent says.
+Retrieve additional context when needed to identify speaker roles accurately.
 - You can also retrieve full text of an empirical document.
 As this can be long, pagination applies.
 Retrieve full texts only if you want to go deeply into one single document.
 - Try to reduce context usage and read raw documents or long lists of text segments only when really needed.
 Consider asking the user first before making such expensive calls.
 - Older read/list results in the conversation history may have been compacted to preserve context space.
-If you want to use them later in the conversation, you must reread them using the earlier call details to retrieve fresh data.
+If you want to use such compacted results later in the conversation, you must reread them using the earlier call details to retrieve fresh data.
 A fresh retrieval may differ from the earlier result because project data can change over time.
 - Source references in `{REF: "..."}` are machine markup and the quoted string inside REF is not shown to the user as normal text.
 If you want to present a direct quote visibly, include the quote in normal prose and add REF separately.

 # How to handle methodologically weak or underspecified user requests